svanderburg/dysnomia/README.md

 The above file is a very simple textual configuration files consisting of key=value pairs.
-The `type` property is the only setting that is mandatory, because it is used to invoke the corresponding Dysnomia module that takes care of the deployment operation for that container.
+The `type` property is the only setting that is mandatory, because it is used to invoke the corresponding Dysnomia module that takes care of the deployment operations for that container.
 The remaining properties are used by the particular Dysnomia module.

 Executing a deployment activity